-The employees of any school district which annexes to, or consolidates with, the Cabot School District will be subject to dismissal or retention at the discretion of the school board, on the recommendation of the Superintendent, solely on the basis of need for such employees on the part of the Cabot School District, if any, at the time of the annexation or consolidation, or within ninety (90) days after the effective date of the annexation or consolidation.
-The need for any employee of the annexed or consolidated school district shall be determined solely by the Superintendent and school board of the Cabot School District.
+The employees of any school district which annexes to, or consolidates with, the Cabot School District will be subject to dismissal or retention at the discretion of the school board, on the recommendation of the superintendent, solely on the basis of need for such employees on the part of the Cabot School District, if any, at the time of the annexation or consolidation, or within ninety (90) days after the effective date of the annexation or consolidation.
+The need for any employee of the annexed or consolidated school district shall be determined solely by the superintendent and school board of the Cabot School District.

-Such employees will not be considered as having any seniority within the Cabot School District and may not claim an entitlement under an RIF to any position held by a Cabot School District employee prior to, or at the time of, or prior to the expiration of ninety (90) days after the consolidation or annexation, if the notification provision below is undertaken by the Superintendent.
+Such employees will not be considered as having any seniority within the Cabot School District and may not claim an entitlement under a reduction in force to any position held by a Cabot School District employee prior to, or at the time of, or prior to the expiration of ninety (90) days after the consolidation or annexation, if the notification provision below is undertaken by the superintendent.

-The Superintendent shall mail or have hand-delivered the notification to such employee of his intention to recommend non-renewal or termination pursuant to an RIF within ninety (90) days of the effective date of the annexation or consolidation in order to effect the provisions of this section of the Cabot School District's RIF policy.
+The superintendent shall mail or have hand-delivered the notification to such employee of his intention to recommend non-renewal or termination pursuant to a reduction in force within ninety (90) days of the effective date of the annexation or consolidation in order to effect the provisions of this section of the Cabot School District's reduction-in-force policy.
 Any such employees who are non-renewed or terminated pursuant to Section Two are not subject to recall.
-Any such employees shall be paid at the rate for each person on the appropriate level on the salary schedule of the annexed or consolidated district during those ninety (90) days and/or through the completion of the RIF process.
+Any such employees shall be paid at the rate for each person on the appropriate level on the salary schedule of the annexed or consolidated district during those ninety (90) days and/or through the completion of the reduction-in-force process.

-This subsection of the RIF policy shall not be interpreted to provide that the Superintendent must wait ninety (90) days from the effective date of the annexation or consolidation in order to issue notification of his intention to recommend dismissal through RIF, but merely that the

-Superintendent has that period of time in which to issue notification so as to be able to invoke the provisions of this section.
+This subsection of the reduction-in-force policy shall not be interpreted to provide that the superintendent must wait ninety (90) days from the effective date of the annexation or consolidation in order to issue notification of his intention to recommend dismissal through reduction-in-force, but merely that the superintendent has that period of time in which to issue notification so as to be able to invoke the provisions of this section.

-The intention of this section is to ensure that those Cabot District employees who are employed prior to the annexation or consolidation shall not be displaced by employees of the annexed or consolidated district by application of the RIF policy.
+The intention of this section is to ensure that those Cabot District employees who are employed prior to the annexation or consolidation shall not be displaced by employees of the annexed or consolidated district by application of the reduction-in-force policy.